Cookies Policy

 Porto lies along the intersection of the world’s major international routes that join Western Europe, Africa, and the Americas.
 Its coastal location, and reliable infrastructure, combined with Portugal's unique ties to the rest of the world make it an ideal gateway to serve European and global markets.

 Companies benefit from access to consumers and businesses in all 31 countries of the European Single Market.
 The European Union's (EU) growing number of trade agreements grant preferential access to another 70 international markets.
-In addition, Portugal has strong ties with emerging markets in Portuguese-speaking countries, such as Brazil and Angola, as well as with other large trade partners, like the United States, the United Kingdom and China.
+In addition, Portugal has strong ties with emerging markets in Portuguese-speaking countries, such as Brazil and Angola, as well as with other large trade partners, like the United States, the United Kingdom, and China.

 Same timezone as London and Dublin 1-3-hour difference from most EMEA markets